 Maintenance of the council's highways network is achieved through a combination of proactive and reactive maintenance work.
 For scheduled works, the council uses established practices to determine where resources should be prioritised, to maximise lifespan, improve safety and efficiency and to help reduce impact on road users.

-We prioritise which roads will receive

-planned repairs and maintenance based
+We prioritise which roads will receive planned repairs and maintenance based on a series of key factors.
+These include:

-Highways in numbers

-- independent survey resultsnetwork hierarchy
+- independent survey results

+- network hierarchy

 - reports and repair history

 - accident claims records

-- reports from elected
+- reports from elected members, residents,

-- members, residents, and petitions.
+and petitions.